Azure/AppService/_posts/2022-11-04-multi-region-web-app.md

 When you deploy your application to the cloud, you choose a region in that cloud where your application infrastructure is based.
 Regions are essentially data centers is various parts of the world.
 In a world where unpredictable severe weather events, natural disasters, or human errors are inevitable, there's the imminent possibility of events that may disturb the functionality of a region or take it down altogether for a period of time.
 If your application is deployed to a single region, and the region becomes unavailable, your application will also be unavailable.
 This may be unacceptable under the terms of your application's SLA.
 If so, deploying your application and its services across multiple regions is a good idea.
 A multi-region deployment can use an active-active or active-passive configuration.
 An active-active configuration distributes requests across multiple active regions.
 An active-passive configuration keeps warm instances in the secondary region, but doesn't send traffic there unless the primary region fails.
 For multi-region deployments, we recommend deploying to [paired regions](https://learn.microsoft.com/azure/availability-zones/cross-region-replication-azure#azure-cross-region-replication-pairings-for-all-geographies).
 For more information on this topic, see [Architect Azure applications for resiliency and availability](https://learn.microsoft.com/azure/architecture/reliability/architect).

 In this blog post, we'll walk through deploying a highly available multi-region web app.
+We'll start with deploying the necessary infrastructure, and then move into managing the application source code.
 We'll have a look at some of the different offerings Azure provides to enable this architecture as well as go over best practices and recommendations.
 We'll keep the scenario simple by restricting our application components to just a web app, but the info shared here can definitely be expanded and applied to many other infrastructure patterns.
 For example, if your application connects to an Azure database offering or storage account, a quick search through the Azure docs will reveal built-in solutions as [active geo-replication for SQL databases](https://learn.microsoft.com/azure/azure-sql/database/active-geo-replication-overview) and [redundancy options for storage accounts](https://learn.microsoft.com/azure/storage/common/storage-redundancy).
 For a reference architecture for a more detailed scenario, see [Highly available multi-region web application](https://learn.microsoft.com/azure/architecture/reference-architectures/app-service-web-app/multi-region).

 ## Architecture

 ![]({{ site.baseurl }}/media/2022/11/multi-region-app-service.png)

-*Download a [Visio file]({{ site.baseurl }}/media/2022/11/multi-region-app-service.vsdx) of this architecture.*

 ### Workflow